coresmart/persistencejs/docs/jquery.mobile.md

 # persistence.jquery.mobile.js

-`persistence.jquery.mobile.js` is a plugin for `persistence.js` and jQuery mobile that allows ajax request re-routing to persitencejs for:
+`persistence.jquery.mobile.js` is a plugin for `persistence.js` and [jQuery mobile](http://jquerymobile.com) that allows ajax request re-routing to persitencejs for:

-* html text: caches ajax-loaded HTML pages in local DB
+* Html text: caches ajax-loaded HTML pages in local DB.
-* images (in `img` tags of ajax-loaded HTML pages): grabs/encodes them via `canvas` and caches them as data-URL strings in local DB
+* Images (in `img` tags of ajax-loaded HTML pages): grabs/encodes them via `canvas` and caches them as data-URL strings in local DB.
-* form submission (only POST requests)
+* Form submission (only POST requests).

 For ajax-loaded HTML pages and images, the content-providing entities get their name from user-overwritable default values.
 For form submissions, the entity